Chapter 5:

 Incredibly basic, literally thick pieces of animal hide.

-It covered my vitals, joints and thighs.
+It covers my vital organs, joints and thighs.

 Satisfied, I ask for the price.